 Collages as part of desertification of the Sahel Region research.
 As part of the counter-proposal to the Epistle of the Harvest visual, I have revisited these visuals as part of the graphic novel being developed in collaboration with Jake Stephenson.

-Whilst researching this project, I studied various climate models and environmental predictions of the future of the region.
+While researching this project, I studied various climate models and environmental predictions of the region's future.
 An estimated 2.6 million people remain displaced in the Lake Chad Basin with 6.5 million people considered food insecure in the region as of 2016 according to the United Nations.
 Because of this reality, the burden of desertification is inevitably placed on future generations.

 Although the problem is grounded in current realities, the creative response can embrace the freedom of speculative fiction and futurist fabrication.
 The use of science fiction as a literary and artistic resource for a design proposal challenges the acceptance of environmental degradation as inevitable and irreversible.

-Science fiction instead portrays the potential of our future landscape, as well as dystopian possibilities our current actions might conceive.
-Author and English Professor Ben Lerner argues “in order to perceive a particular thing too imperfect, we must have in mind some ideal of perfection”.
+Science fiction instead portrays the potential of our future landscape and dystopian possibilities our current actions might conceive.
+Author Ben Lerner argues “in order to perceive a particular thing too imperfect, we must have in mind some ideal of perfection”.